Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 See if you qualify for a lower rate in less than 2 minutes

 Every time you get behind the wheel, there's a real chance the driver next to you has no insurance — or not nearly enough to cover a serious accident.
-According to the Insurance Research Council, more than 1 in 7 U.S. drivers were uninsured in 2023, and the trend is getting worse.
+According to the Insurance Research Council's 2025 report, more than 1 in 7 U.S. drivers were uninsured in 2023 (15.4%) — up from 12.6% in 2019 — and when underinsured drivers are included, that figure rises to a staggering 1 in 3.
 Uninsured/underinsured motorist (UM/UIM) coverage is the protection that stands between you and a potentially devastating financial loss when the other driver can't pay.

-In this guide, you'll learn exactly how UM/UIM coverage works, the critical difference between bodily injury and property damage protection, how stacking can multiply your coverage if you have multiple vehicles, and which states require it.
-You'll also see why this coverage — which often costs less than a cup of coffee per week — is one of the smartest additions to any auto policy.
+In this guide, you'll learn exactly how UM/UIM coverage works, the critical difference between bodily injury and property damage protection, how stacking can multiply your coverage if you have multiple vehicles, the most important 2025–2026 state law changes, and which states require it.
+You'll also see why this coverage — which typically costs just 3–5% of your total annual premium — is one of the smartest additions to any auto policy.

 Key Pinch Points